santosjpeg/va/README.md

 ## Changelog
 1.3.3:
 * Early build of birthday() function (depended on Wikipedia-API library) completed.
+* Finished early build of weather functionality pulling requests from an openweather API.

 1.3.2:
 * Removed part of speech/named entity recognition and RegEx chunking during initial cleaning of user response.